vivekbahl2021/github-actions-workshop/labs/simple-workflow.md

 ## Summary

 In this lab, you created a simple workflow that runs on every push to the repository.
-The workflow echoed a message to the console.
+The workflow echoed the messages to the console.

 ## Additional Resources